martingadea/codebase-jkonet-star/docs/pages/benchmarks.rst

 **Post-processing**
 --------------------
-To retrieve the results from wandb and write them into a file, run the following command:
+To retrieve the results from wandb and write them into a file for later visualization, we provide the following option:

 .. code-block:: bash

     python scripts/exp1_plot.py

-You're on your own when it comes to generating the plots. 😊

 Experiment 4.2:  Scaling laws
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~